Laufire/kiss/examples/todoMVC/readme.md

 * 140102_1045	Bug fixed: in calculating completed items fixed (caused by type conversion of isDone).
 * 140104_0830	Found that the modified version has the same performance as the other version.
 * 140220_2255	Brought main.js, out of its sand-box to make it easier to debug.
+* 140222_2110	Noticed that the performance of modifying 1000-todos has increased more than 4x; the time before was **140ms** and now it stands at **30ms**.
+It's even lesser than pureJs as it only re-renders the **modified** data.

 ## Issues

-* **Fixed:** Filters are applied after the content is rendered, this causes a glitch that shows the filered-out items.
+* **Fixed:** Filters are applied after the content is rendered, this causes a glitch that shows the filtered-out items.

 ## Notes